Woman Spends 738 Days In 180-Foot Tree And Shares Surprising Reason Behind It

 Nature's Role in Mental Health

 Julia's choice to live in a redwood tree also underscores the power of commitment to a cause.
-According to Dr. Brené Brown, renowned researcher on vulnerability, true courage involves embracing one's values and acting on them, regardless of societal pressures.
+True courage involves embracing one's values and acting on them, regardless of societal pressures.

-Her work illustrates that living authentically can lead to greater satisfaction and resilience.
-For those inspired by Hill's story, Brown recommends identifying core values and setting small, achievable goals aligned with those values to create lasting change in both personal and environmental contexts.
+Living authentically can lead to greater satisfaction and resilience.
+For those inspired by Hill's story, identifying core values and setting small, achievable goals aligned with those values can create lasting change in both personal and environmental contexts.

 Pacific Lumber would go bankrupt in 2007, following years of legal and financial troubles.
 But Luna, the tree for which she risked her health and comfort, still stands.